SioKCronin/website/content/praxis.md

-My service is three-fold and involves my professional work as an engineer working financial equity (putting money in the hands of women does a host of amazing things for our planet, to mention the lives of those women!), howing up and being myself in a variety of spaces to model one small fraction of what trans people can become if presented with the opportunity to thrive (human existence is hard enough without us muddying the water with human-made systems of categorical oppression), and guiding others in the cognitive-somatic practice that kept me alive all those years in my exile (not offered as a substitute for trauma release therapy, but as comfort in the storm).
+My service is three-fold and involves my professional work as an engineer working financial equity (putting money in the hands of women does a host of amazing things for our planet, to mention the lives of those women!), showing up in the world and online and showing how awesome trans people can be if you give them health care and a chance to explore their potential (human existence is hard enough without us muddying the water with human-made systems of categorical oppression), and guiding others in the cognitive-somatic practice that kept me alive all those years in my exile (not offered as a substitute for trauma release therapy, but as comfort in the storm).

-I offer daily morning meditations from my practice on WhatsAPP, and you are warmly welcomed to join .
+I offer daily morning meditations from my practice, and you are warmly welcomed to join: https://anchor.fm/thisfountainofbeing